Internet Data Guide

 Spotify (highest quality)0.15 GB/hour

-If your internet service provider offers data bonus hours or off-peak zones, you can use extra data without affecting your monthly data usage.
-These ISP data caps often apply to satellite internet plans in rural areas.
-Bonus zones are typically during off-peak hours, such as 2 a.m. to 8 a.m.
-For example, HughesNet provides 50 GB of bonus data per month during these hours.
+If your internet service provider offers data bonus hours or off-peak zones, you can use extra data without affecting your monthly cap.
+These are typically during off-peak hours such as 2 a.m. to 8 a.m.
+HughesNet provides 50 GB of bonus data per month during these hours.

-Some providers also give extra or unlimited data plans when you compare TV and internet deals and bundle services.
+Some providers also give extra or unlimited data when you bundle internet with TV or phone services.
 Bundles may include perks like discounted rates, free installation, or free equipment.
-Always watch for promotional deals that maximize your internet data usage while keeping your monthly bill lower.

 Sources